SS Empire Elgar: World War II

 Empire Elgar was launched on 17 February 1942 and completed in April.
 The United Kingdom Official Number 168938 and Code Letters BDRL were allocated.
 Her port of registry was West Hartlepool and she was placed under the management of the Dover Navigation Co Ltd. She had a crew of 27, plus nine DEMS gunners.

 Empire Elgar arrived at Middlesbrough, Yorkshire on 18 April 1942.
 After loading a cargo of war materiel, she made her maiden voyage on 2 May, joining Convoy FN 697, which had departed from Southend, Essex that day and arrived at Methil, Fife on 4 May.
 She then joined Convoy EN 81, which departed on 6 May and arrived at Oban, Argyllshire on 9 May.
 She left the convoy at Loch Ewe on 8 May, joining Convoy UR 23, which departed that day and arrived at Reykjavík, Iceland on 12 May.
 Empire Elgar was a member of Convoy PQ 16, which departed on 21 May.
 On 24 May, the convoy was spotted by a Blohm & Voss Ha 139 reconnaissance aircraft.
 The convoy was to remain under aerial surveillance for the next six days.
 On 25 May, an attempt was made to bomb the convoy, but no hits were scored.
 This was followed by a second attack, also unsuccessful.
 When a third attack was mounted that evening, the CAM ship Empire Lawrence launched her Hawker Sea Hurricane, but the pilot was wounded whilst attacking five Junkers Ju 88s, of which one was shot down and another damaged.
 The pilot bailed out and his aircraft crashed into the sea.
 DEMS gunners on Empire Elgar damaged two aircraft, with one probably destroyed.
 The attacks continued into the next day.
 On reaching the entrance to the White Sea, progress was slowed by ice.
 Two icebreakers were required to clear a passage.
 PQ16 arrived at Murmansk, Soviet Union on 30 May.
-Empire Elgar's destination was Archangelsk.
+Empire Elgar's destination was Arkhangelsk.
 She moored in the Dvina Bay some 5 nmi from the town, where a new quay was under construction.

 Amongst her crew were Able Seamen George Kitchener Patterson and Harry Smith and Second Officer Maurice Irvin.
 Patterson and Smith were awarded British Empire Medals and Irvin was awarded an MBE for their actions whilst Empire Elgar was under attack.
 These were Gazetted on 30 July 1943.